SimbaBlock/slppp/slppp-contract.md

 ## Transaction Detail

 ### Create - Create Contract Transaction Outputs
-This transaction defines the properties, metadata and contract self.
+This transaction defines the properties, metadata and contract itself.
 **Transaction inputs**: Any number of inputs or content of inputs, in any order.

 **Transaction outputs**: